 Many beer writers pit beer against beer.
 Praise craft brewers and damn ‘international brewers’.
 Criticise British lager and praise Czech unquestioningly.
 Put Belgium on a pedestal and slag off light beers.
 Support cask beer but not great beer dispensed from a keg.
 There are many beers I don’t like.
 There are brewers who don’t impress me.
 But these same brewers will then launch something jaw dropping, something that stops you in your tracks.
 There are beers that are praised sky high, but are nigh-on undrinkable.
 Occasionally, a global brewer will launch a cracker.

 Say hello @daptweet or email@example.com.
-David is a member of The British Guild of Beer Writers www.beerguild.co.uk and a judge for the UK Beer Marketing Awards www.beermarketingawards.co.uk.
+David is a member of The British Guild of Beer Writers www.beerguild.co.uk and a judge for the UK Beer and Cider Marketing Awards www.beermarketingawards.co.uk.
 He is also founder of brand building company The Crow Flies, helping brands (and not just beer brands) work out the direct route to long lasting success.
-More writing of a non beer-y or brand-y persuasion can be found at Morning Mister Magpie.
+More writing of a non beer-y persuasion can be found at Morning Mister Magpie.